 Many of the smaller hamlets survived, for example Laharum, Dooen and Noradjuha, but these failed to develop into little more than modest concerns.
-Many small towns supported a small and scattered population, and generally provided little more than the basic services, such as a store, hotel, and state school; other slightly larger towns might also support a public hall, and one or two churches.
-The township of Jung, north of Horsham, supported a modest number of public buildings in the 1930s, including a public hall (known as the Federal Hall), a state school, a church, and post office, and was important on account of its railway reservoir.
-Nearby, there is little left to distinguish the former town of Jerro, except for the town cemetery.
-At both towns a number of buildings have been demolished, relocated, or left derelict.
+Many small towns supported a small and scattered population, and generally provided little more than the basic services, such as a store, hotel, and state school; other slightly larger towns might also support a public hall, and one or two churches103.
+The township of Jung, north of Horsham, supported a modest number of public buildings in the 1930s, including a public hall (known as the Federal Hall), a state school, a church, and post office, and was important on account of its railway reservoir.104 Nearby, there is little left to distinguish the former town of Jerro, except for the town cemetery.105 At both towns a number of buildings have been demolished, relocated, or left derelict.

 Horsham continued to develop through the late-nineteenth century and into the twentieth.
 The original village layout was soon enlarged, making way for new residential and commercial developments.
-The southern entrance to the town, along O'Callaghan's Parade, for example, was subdivided for shops and houses in 1881-82.
-The arrival of the railway in 1879 was a major boost to the town, improving the marketing of primary produce, but also reinforcing Horsham's role as a central transport hub and, with this, bringing new commercial activity and a diverse range of services.
-The population of the town had grown dramatically over the ten-year period from 1881 to 1891, increasing from 294 to 2678.
-The population of the town had grown dramatically over the ten-year period from 1881 to 1891, increasing from 294 to 2678.
+The southern entrance to the town, along O'Callaghan's Parade, for example, was subdivided for shops and houses in 1881-82.106 The arrival of the railway in 1879 was a major boost to the town, improving the marketing of primary produce, but also reinforcing Horsham's role as a central transport hub and, with this, bringing new commercial activity and a diverse range of services.
+The population of the town had grown dramatically over the ten-year period from 1881 to 1891, increasing from 294 to 2678.107